How Does A Goalie Get A Win In Ice Hockey?

 Martin Brodeur, in his career, had 691-point wins with a save percentage of 0.90.
 He also carried his team, the New Jersey Devils, to win three Stanley Cups.
 He also has five Eastern Conference championships, along with two Olympic gold medals.

-Martin Brodeur is also regarded as the best goalie in NHL history because of his achievement and feats.
+Martin Brodeur is also regarded as the best goalie in NHL history because of his achievements and feats.

 Patrick Roy

-Still, Patrick Roy has four Stanley Cups to his name, winning two with the Colorado Avalanche and two with the Montreal Canadiens.
-Roy played 1029 games in his career and bagged a save percentage (SV%) of 0.910.
+Nonetheless, Patrick Roy has won four Stanley Cups, two with the Colorado Avalanche and two with the Montreal Canadiens.
+Throughout his 1029 career games, Roy recorded a save percentage (SV%) of 0.910.

 Marc-Andre Fleury